City Colleges of Chicago-Harry S Truman College School Images

 Admissions

-All prospective Truman College students should apply online.
+All prospective students should apply online.
 If a computer is unavailable, the office of the Student Success and Leadership Institute has public access computers.
-The nearest public library will also have computers for general use.
+The nearest public library in Chicago will also have computers for general use.

 Financial Aid

-After completing the Truman College application, students should fill out a Free Application for Federal Student Aid (FAFSA).
+After completing the application, students should fill out a Free Application for Federal Student Aid (FAFSA).
 The information provided on the FAFSA will determine a student’s eligibility for need-based financial aid.

 Need-based aid includes grants and some scholarships.
 The federal government administers both the Pell Grant and the Supplemental Educational Opportunity Grant.
 Illinois’ grant funds are contingent upon the health of the state budget, though historically students have received either Monetary Award Program money or Silas Purnell Illinois Incentive for Access money.

-Truman College students pursuing teacher certification are eligible for the Illinois Future Teacher Corps Program.
+Students pursuing teacher certification are eligible for the Illinois Future Teacher Corps Program.
 Both scholastic merit and financial need are factors in calculating a student’s award.
-The President’s Scholarship awards talented or financially needy students grant money from a fund sponsored by Truman College employees.
+The President’s Scholarship awards talented or financially needy students grant money from a fund sponsored by college employees.
 With all grant or scholarship programs, early application is critical in securing funds.

 Students